ssluizf/GoldenApp/README.md

 ---

-The Golden App is an application for learning languages with the gold list method, which uses spaced-repetion for learning another language.
+The Golden Learn is an application for learning languages with the gold list method, which uses spaced-repetion for learning another language.

 ## Motivation